Saturday, August 21, 2010

 The obsessive coverage by newspapers, television, cable, bloggers and online news of high profile suicides eventually becomes old news when media attention focuses on the next news breaking story.
 But in its wake there is a treasure trove of historical documentation for future reporters and historians to discover patterns, similarities and hopefully, prevention of suicidal behavior.

-Markoff and Steinhoff were both angry and embarrassed by their capture and imprisonment.
-In hindsight, it is apparent that both men viewed suicide as an honorable way to exit a shameful or hopeless situation.
+It is presumed that Steinhoff was angry and embarrassed by his surrender and imprisonment.
+In hindsight, it is apparent that he may have viewed suicide as an honorable way to exit a shameful or hopeless situation.

-Similarly, Steinhoff, after several hours of interrogation, was found dead in his cell.
+Steinhoff, after several hours of interrogation, was found dead in his cell.
 Extant photographs of his capture reveals a man stoic and devoid of emotion.
 Transcripts of his interrogation describe him as arrogant and menacing.
+It was reported that Steinhoff, 35, committed suicide by breaking his eye glass spectacles and using a jagged piece of lens to sever the artery in one of his wrists.
+The doctor from U-873, Dr. Karl Steinke, tried to give first aid, but it was too late.

 Steinhoff entered the German Navy in 1934 after having previously served in the Merchant Marine.
 His wartime experience consisted of duty on mine sweepers in Norwegian waters and two U-boat patrols.
 The U-873 was commissioned on 1 March 1944 and left on its first patrol on 17 February 1945.
 On 7 May 1945, while on course for operation patrol in the Caribbean, Steinhoff and his crew received news of Germany’s capitulation ending the war.